 This information is particularly valuable for buyers researching properties to understand the property's history and for sellers to address or disclose pertinent details about their property.

 Yes, when building or renovating in San Francisco, obtaining a building permit is generally necessary, even for smaller projects.
-Skipping this step can lead to significant consequences, such as hefty fines, which may be double the original permit cost.
+Skipping this step can lead to serious consequences, such as hefty fines, which may be double the original permit cost.
 Additionally, unauthorized work might have to be undone, and future home sales could be impacted.
 It's important to secure the required permits to avoid these complications.

 From top SF Realtors to everyday consumers, these two tools are invaluable for anyone researching properties in the San Francisco real estate market.
 If you have questions about a property, whether it’s yours to sell or a home you have an eye to buy, we’re happy to help.
 Click here to contact us.

 And while you’re here, why not sign up for the Vivre Real Estate newsletter so you get all our useful updates like this post?
-We hand-select the stories and articles so it’s always something of interest — no spam or games.
-Share your email below and keep in touch!
+We hand-select the stories and articles so it’s always something of interest, no spam or games.
+Share your email below and keep in touch.